LostOxygen/llm-confidentiality/README.md

 # Whispers in the Machine: Confidentiality in LLM-integrated Systems
 This is the code repository accompanying our paper [Whispers in the Machine: Confidentiality in LLM-integrated Systems](https://arxiv.org/abs/2402.06922).
->Large Language Models (LLMs) are increasingly integrated with external tools and commercial services into <i><b>LLM-integrated systems</b></i>.
-While these integrations can significantly enhance the capabilities of the models, they also introduce a new attack surface.
-Manipulated integrations, for example, can exploit the model and compromise sensitive data accessed through other integrations.
-Previous work primarily focused on attacks targeting a model's alignment or the leakage of training data, while the security of data that is <i>only available during inference</i> has escaped scrutiny so far. <br>In this work, we demonstrate the vulnerabilities associated with external integrations and introduce a systematic approach to evaluate confidentiality risks in LLM-integrated systems.
-We identify several specific attack scenarios unique to these systems and formalize these into a "tool-robustness" framework designed to measure a model's ability to protect sensitive information.
+>Large Language Models (LLMs) are increasingly augmented with external tools and commercial services into <i><b>LLM-integrated systems</i></b>.
+While these interfaces can significantly enhance the capabilities of the models, they also introduce a new attack surface.
+Manipulated integrations, for example, can exploit the model and compromise sensitive data accessed through other interfaces.
+While previous work primarily has focused on attacks targeting a model's alignment or the leakage of training data, the security of data that is <i><b>only available during inference</i></b> has escaped scrutiny.
+In this work, we demonstrate the vulnerabilities associated with external components and introduce a systematic approach to evaluate confidentiality risks in LLM-integrated systems.
+We identify several specific attack scenarios unique to these systems and formalize these into a <i><b>tool-robustness</i></b> framework designed to measure a model's ability to protect sensitive information.
 This framework allows us to assess the model’s vulnerability to confidentiality attacks.
 Our findings show that all examined models are highly vulnerable to attacks, with the risk increasing significantly when models are used together with external tools.

 If you want to cite our work, please use the [this](#citation) BibTeX entry.